 The plastic waste processing infrastructure must have all the equipment and technical assistance to manage the plastic waste in a safe manner.
 Once all these requirements are upto the mark, the state pollution control Board on being satisfied would issue the registration certificate.

-On an initial basis, the registration certificate would remain valid for a period of one year, condition being that the certificate would not have been revoked or cancelled anyhow.
-On the subsequent basis, the certificate would be granted for the period of three years.
+On an initial basis, the registration certificate would remain valid for a period of one year, the condition being that the certificate would not have been revoked or cancelled anyhow.
+On a subsequent basis, the certificate would be granted for a period of three years.

 The producer must be given an appropriate opportunity of being heard before the state pollution control board makes any decision with regard to revoking or cancelling the registration.
 This rule is equally applicable to the pollution control committees.